Paschke duality and assembly maps: Constructions with Cstar -categories

-First we fix the notation convention concerning the $G$-action on $ \bC$.
-If $C$ is an object of $ \bC$ and $g$ is in $G$, then we let $g(C)$ denote the object obtained by applying $g$ to {$C$}.
-Similarly, if $A$ is a morphism in $ \bC$, then we write $g(A)$ for the morphism obtained by applying $g$ to~$A$.
+{For the moment, let $\bD$ be in $\Fun(BG,\Ccat)$.
+Our main example will be the multiplier category $\bM\bC$ of $\bC$ in $\Fun(BG,\nCcat)$.} We fix the {following} notation convention concerning the $G$-action on $ \bD$.
+If $D$ is an object of $ \bD$ and $g$ is in $G$, then we let ${gD}$ denote the object obtained by applying $g$ to {$D$}.
+Similarly, if $A$ is a morphism in $ \bD$, then we write ${gA}$ for the morphism obtained by applying $g$ to~$A$.

-\begin{ddd} A $G$-object in $ \bC$ is a pair $(C,\rho)$ of an object in $\bC$ and a family $\rho=(\rho_{g})_{g\in G}$ of unitaries $\rho_{g} \colon C\to g(C)$ such that $g(\rho_{h})\rho_{g}=\rho_{gh}$ for all $h,g$ in $G$. \end{ddd}
+\begin{ddd} A $G$-object in $ \bD$ is a pair $(D,\rho)$ of an object in $\bD$ and a family $\rho=(\rho_{g})_{g\in G}$ of unitaries $\rho_{g} \colon D\to {gD}$ such that $g\rho_{h}\ \rho_{g}=\rho_{gh}$ for all $h,g$ in $G$. \end{ddd}